 During training, students will be using Institute provided tools.
-Upon graduation and fulfilment of all financial obligations, students will be issued a new tool box containing the tools necessary to begin their new career as a technician.
+Upon graduation and fulfilment of all financial obligations, students will be issued a new toolbox containing the tools necessary to begin their new career as a technician.
+All graduates who meet both the institutional graduation requirements and fulfill their financial obligations to the institution will have 45 days from the last day of the term to pick up the tool set issued to them.